“Even so, when you see these things happening, you know that the kingdom of God is near.” (Luke 21:31; see also Matthew 24:33)

 “But love your enemies, and do good, and lend, expecting nothing in return; and your reward will be great, and you will be sons of the Most High; for He Himself is kind to ungrateful and evil men.
 Be merciful, just as your Father is merciful.”
 (Luke 6:35–36)

-According to the rabbis, through changing our feelings toward others we will succeed in bringing about the reconstruction of the Temple — physically and spiritually.
+According to the rabbis, through changing our feelings toward others the Jewish people will succeed in bringing about the reconstruction of the Temple — physically and spiritually.

 Although a physical Temple will be built for the Messiah, His Ruach HaKodesh has already found a home in the bodies of Believers.